Do Credit Cards Let You Go over the Credit Limit?

 - Have a spare card set up for emergency situations.
 This should be a card that has few, if any, fees and a low interest rate.
 You can keep this card in the back of your wallet.
 Just make sure you don’t spend money on it until necessary.

 - Only spend money that you already have.
-Don’t rely on your credit to get you by.
+Don’t rely on your credit card to get you by.
 Maintain a savings account for your emergency funds, and try not to make a lot of unnecessary transactions on your credit cards.

 - Pay off your balances quickly.
 This will help your credit score and will ensure funds are available when needed.